 But lot of fear could be debilitating when it randomly hit.
 I’d wake in the middle of the night, fretting about things that could go wrong, and in my dreams, I’d geld the horses several times over, each more ridiculously difficult than the last.
 I’d crawl from bed, bleary eyed, with dread heavy in my gut.
 I would try to eat breakfast, knowing that I’d barely be able to manage tea and toast.

 I’d worry and obsess on the drive to the farm, clenching the steering wheel and barely hearing the music playing on my stereo.
 The refrain, I can’t do it, I can’t do it, would pound in my head, and I’d have to resist turning around and heading back home.
+I became a more and more nervous veterinarian for the task at hand.
 Finally, I’d pull into the driveway and have a final wild hope that no one would be home.

 No such luck.
 The farmhand was walking my first patient over, a huge 5-year-old draft cross, and I was taking deep breaths and exhaling slowly.
 Breathe in faith, breathe out fear.